zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/README.md

 # Once you have done all of the above ...
 <br>
-you should have a working robot that looks like this...
+you should now have a working robot that looks like this...
 <br>